Pattern hair loss

-Pattern hair loss (also known as androgenetic alopecia (AGA)) is a hair loss condition that primarily affects the top and front of the scalp.
-In male-pattern hair loss (MPHL), the hair loss typically presents itself as either a receding front hairline, loss of hair on the crown and vertex of the scalp, or a combination of both.
-Female-pattern hair loss (FPHL) typically presents as a diffuse thinning of the hair across the entire scalp.
-The condition is caused by a combination of male sex hormones (balding never occurs in castrated men) and genetic factors.
+Pattern hair loss, also known as androgenetic alopecia, is a hair loss condition that primarily affects the top and front of the scalp.
+In male-pattern hair loss, the hair loss typically presents itself as either a receding front hairline, loss of hair on the crown and vertex of the scalp, or a combination of both.
+Female-pattern hair loss typically presents as a diffuse thinning of the hair across the entire scalp.
+The condition is caused by a combination of male sex hormones and genetic factors.

-Some research has found evidence for the role of oxidative stress in hair loss, the microbiome of the scalp, genetics, and circulating androgens; particularly dihydrotestosterone (DHT).
-Men with early onset androgenic alopecia (before the age of 35) have been deemed the male phenotypic equivalent for polycystic ovary syndrome (PCOS).
+Some research has found evidence for the role of oxidative stress in hair loss, the microbiome of the scalp, genetics, and circulating androgens; particularly dihydrotestosterone.
+Men with early onset androgenic alopecia (before the age of 35) have been deemed the male phenotypic equivalent for polyendocrine metabolic ovarian syndrome.

-The cause in female pattern hair loss remains unclear; androgenetic alopecia for women is associated with an increased risk of polycystic ovary syndrome (PCOS).
+The cause of female pattern hair loss remains unclear; androgenetic alopecia for women is associated with an increased risk of polyendocrine metabolic ovarian syndrome.

 Management of hair loss may include styling the remaining hair in a creative manner to make hair loss less apparent or shaving one's head to improve the aesthetic aspect of the condition.
 Otherwise, common medical treatments include platelet-rich plasma, low-level laser therapy, minoxidil, finasteride, dutasteride, or hair transplant surgery.
 Use of finasteride and dutasteride in women is not well-studied and may result in birth defects if taken during pregnancy.

 By the age of 50, pattern hair loss affects about half of males and a quarter of females.
 It is the most common cause of hair loss.
-Both males aged 40–91 and younger male patients of early onset AGA (before the age of 35) had a higher likelihood of metabolic syndrome (MetS) and insulin resistance.
-With younger males, studies found metabolic syndrome to be at approximately a 4× increased frequency, which is deemed clinically significant.
-Abdominal obesity, hypertension, and lowered high density lipoprotein were also significantly higher for younger groups.
+Both males aged 40–91 and younger male patients of early onset androgenetic alopecia (before the age of 35) had a higher likelihood of metabolic syndrome (MetS) and insulin resistance.
+In both older and younger populations of men who had early onset androgenic alopecia, metabolic syndrome has been found to occur approximately four times as frequently as in a demographically similar population without androgenic alopecia, which is a clinically significant difference.
+Abdominal obesity, hypertension, and lowered high-density lipoprotein were also significantly higher for younger groups.